erizov/Professor/semester_1/lecture_04_searching/binary_search/README.md

 ## Often Used Together With

-Binary Search is commonly used in combination with:
+Binary Search is used in combination with:

 - **Linear Search**: Often combined for comprehensive solutions
-- **Hash Table**: Often combined for comprehensive solutions

 **Common Combinations:**
-- Used together in production systems for optimal performance
+- Employed together in production systems for optimal performance
 - Complementary algorithms that solve related problems
 - Often part of larger algorithmic frameworks

 ## Do Not Confuse With

-- **Linear Search**: Binary search requires sorted data O(log n), linear search works on any data O(n)
+- **Linear Search**: Binary search requires sorted data O(log n), linear search works on any content O(n)
 - **Interpolation Search**: Both require sorted data but interpolation assumes uniform distribution for better average case
-- **Ternary Search**: Divides into three parts instead of two, similar concept but different implementation
+- **Ternary Search**: Divides into three parts instead of two, similar concept but different deployment

 ## Self-Assessment Questions